 The macOS Big Sur installer software is over 12GB, so you need a USB external drive that can hold that much data.
 The drive can be a thumb drive, hard drive, or SSD.

 If you have a 2015 or newer Mac laptop that has USB-C/Thunderbolt 3 ports, you may need Apple’s $19 USB to USB-C adapter.
 This will allow you to connect a storage device that uses a USB type-A connector.
 If you don’t have an external drive and you have a USB-C Mac laptop, you could buy the SanDisk Ultra USB Type-C Flash Drive, which has a USB-C connector.
 You can get model number SDCZ450-016G-G46.

 You need to erase the drive and format it to Mac OS Extended (Journaled).
-You can do this in the Mac's Disk Utility app, which is in the Utilities folder.
+You can do this in the Mac’s Disk Utility app, which is in the Applications/Utilities folder.

 Get the macOS Big Sur installer software

-But after the download when the installer launches, do not click the Continue button.
-Quit the installer by pressing Command-Q. Then go to your Applications folder and youi should find an "Install macOS Big Sur Beta" app.
+But after the download is complete and the installer launches, do not click the Continue button.
+Quit the installer by pressing Command-Q. Then go to your Applications folder and you should find an “Install macOS Big Sur” app.
 You need to have the app there to make the bootable drive.

 Use the Terminal to make a bootable macOS Big Sur installer drive